EddieDover/Theater-of-the-Mind/SYSTEMS.md

       "text": "Special: system.attributes.senses.special"
     }
   ]
-} // Hey, I entered quotes around type value and text, but 5e is built in to the .js right? sorry if it's wrong
+}
 ```

-In this example, the system will contain one column named Senses, but the column name will be hidden (skipped).
+In this example, the table will contain one column named Senses, but the column name will be hidden (skipped).
 It will then loop through each item in the **value** field.
 In this case, it will check each of the dnd5e system senses.
 If they exist on the character, then the text will be displayed, formatted as a **direct** line, and all appended together at the end. ***Note*** All values that exist will be displayed.
 You can additionally follow the **text** with **else**, and if the contents of **value** DO NOT exist the value in **else** will be displayed instead.

 In this example, the following character only has one sense that exists, so it's the only one displayed: